Fabio Golfetti: Biography

 Golfetti is a full-time member of Gong since 2012; he previously toured with them in 2007, during a brief series of concerts in São Paulo, as a member of their "Gong Global Family" project.
 A live album of the concert was released in 2009.
 I See You, Gong's first studio album with him as an official member of the band, was released on November 10, 2014.

-In 2015 he collaborated with fellow Gong bandmember Dave Sturt on his second solo album, Dreams and Absurdities.
+In 2015 he collaborated with fellow Gong band member Dave Sturt on his second solo album, Dreams and Absurdities.